My Husband's Lover: Critical response

 Journal's resident entertainment columnist Butch Roldan also reserved high praise for the show, said that "the series explains in a broad spectrum that love cannot be defined by sexual preference alone, that love has its own understanding of what is right and wrong and is ready to suffer even under very harsh circumstances."Journal's entertainment columnist, Mario Bautista gave it a mixed review, said that "The series should have started in the thick of things, since the title and the trailers have already shown where the story is going.
 Dennis [Trillo] should have been there from the start and then they just go back to how the story all started."

-Television and film director Jose Javier Reyes congratulated the network "for taking a risk & giving a fresh take on the tired templates of the telenovelas for something new."
+Television and film director Jose Javier Reyes congratulated the network "for taking a risk and giving a fresh take on the tired templates of the telenovelas for something new."

 LGBT advocate and the author of "Of God and Men: A Life in the Closet", Atty.
 Raymond Alikpala reviewed "GMA Network deserves congratulations for daring to go down this road less travelled.
 Eschewing the stereotypical storylines and cardboard cliché characters, the writers of My Husband's Lover are depicting homosexual persons as no different from heterosexuals, which is radical in these parts.
 Homosexual characters have long been television staples, but they have been limited to supporting roles and comic relief.
 The series' non-stereotypical depiction of gay men can accomplish what Ladlad failed to do, which is to bring LGBT awareness into the mainstream of Filipino consciousness.
 Positive media depictions of LGBT persons are crucial in encouraging greater acceptance and recognition of our fundamental equality."

 Allan Diones of Abante Tonite said that "Dennis Trillo and Tom Rodriguez has good screen chemistry [and] they are both excellent actors and can feel the emotions of their characters."

 Philippine Entertainment Portals Mark Angelo Ching praised Suzette Doctolero and Dominic Zapata for "how the show looks polished.
 It feels like a lot of brainpower went into the preparation of the show.
 Some elements are borderline meticulous, like choosing to add a variety of gay characters to battle the gay stereotype head-on."
 He even added that "unlike other shows that only depicts homosexual men as lustful beasts, or as sidekicks in crass, laughable situations, My Husband's Lover shows its gay characters in normal, everyday situations: going to the gym, working in an office, or relaxing at home.
 The characters have successful lives not as beauticians or stand-up comedians, but as architects and businessmen."
 Closing the review, he further added that the show "is progressive—a unique creation in today’s media landscape where gay men are mostly relegated as sidekicks who provide comic relief.
 Let’s hope that MHL continues to present homosexuals far from their cliché images on television."